 Always be alert for bears when working in bear habitat, and consider developing a network with your neighbours to help keep each other informed about bears in your area.

-Buy an electric fence:
+Buy a portable electric fence: Kodiak Wildlife Products

 Rancher’s Guide: Coexisting with Livestock, People and Predators.
 Download Toolkit.